 Recording probes, taped on the abdomen, track the progress of the capsule.
 The images obtained by the capsule are transmitted to a data-recorder worn in a harness around the waist.
 You are free to return home during the procedure, and get on with your usual daily activities.
 Strenuous exercise is to be avoided whilst undergoing the procedure.
 While wearing the recorder, you should also avoid large radio transmitters (due to interference) or airports (because the belt may trigger security screening equipment).
 A capsule endoscopy takes between 8-12 hours to perform.
 Capsule endoscopy is a day procedure, so you will not need to stay in hospital overnight.
 Capsule endoscopy does not require any sedation or anaesthetic drugs.

-Eight hours after the capsule is swallowed, you are required to return to the clinic to have the belt and leads removed.
+As instructed by your specialist you may be required to come back to clinic 8 hours after capsule is swallowed or the following day to have the belt and leads removed.
 The information from the data-recorder is downloaded on a computer and the images are composed into a video to be examined by your gastroenterologist.

 The capsule is single use only and does not need to be retrieved.
 The capsule passes naturally in a stool within 1-3 days.
 Most patients are not aware it has passed.
 The capsule doesn’t need to be retrieved and can be safely flushed down the toilet.
 If you are concerned that the capsule has not passed after 7 days you should contact your Gastroenterologist’s rooms.
 Results of the capsule endoscopy are usually available within a few days to 1 week of the procedure.
 An appointment will be made with your Gastroenterologist to discuss the results.